vishaldhole173/pro-stream-documentation/User/MediaManager/Find/Saved-Searches/saved-searches.md

 # <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/magnifying-glass.svg" width="20" height="20"> Searches

+A Search allows you to group various tags together into a single element, and then apply that element to various lookup points in your subdomain portal and livestream presentations.

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/magnifying-glass-chart.svg" width="20" height="20"> Overview

 * When uploading a file in the Media Manager, users can associate tags with the file, such as a project name or keywords.

 * This feature streamlines the process of locating files that belong to specific project, sponsor, or have certain keywords.
 It enables users to organize and retrieve files efficiently, based on their project & sponsor-related and keyword-related tags.

-* This feature is utilized within the Vision Stream to present media files in the stream viewer.
+* This feature is utilized within VisionStream to present media files in the stream viewer.
 Admin users associate a specific search when creating a breakout, facilitating effortless access to all media files associated with that particular breakout.
 This streamlined approach relies on meaningful project and keyword tags attributed to the uploaded media, ensuring efficient organization and retrieval.

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/plus.svg" width="20" height="20"> Create new search